World Bound Teen Camp

 Inclusive of each teen’s skills, capacities, competencies, areas of growth and interests.

 An opportunity to travel to one of the most revered places on the planet, the Yukon.

-Tours of Vancouver, UBC, MOA, Dawson City, Whitehorse and Hope.
+Tours of Vancouver, Simon Fraser University, Dawson City, Whitehorse.

 Opportunity to travel with like-minded teens from around the world.